TWCable/grabbit/README.md

 #### Optional fields

-* __deltaContent__: boolean, where ```false``` has grabbit sync & overwrite all content nodes regardles of date properties, and ```true``` syncs only 'delta' or changed content.
-Changed content is determined by comparing either of the jcr:lastModified, cq:lastModified, or jcr:created Date with the Date when the path was successfully synced as recorded by the Grabbit Client.
-Thus, deltaContent will only work with paths that remained the same between two runs.
-Nodes without any date properties will also be synced, so as not to miss new content of unstructured nodes.
-Most common throughput bottlenecks are usually handled by delta sync for cases such as large DAM trees; but if your case warrants a more fine tuned use of delta sync, you may consider adding mix:lastModified to nodes not usually considered for exclusion, such as extrememly large unstructured trees.
+* __deltaContent__: boolean, ```true``` syncs only 'delta' or changed content.
+Changed content is determined by comparing one of a number of date properties including jcr:lastModified, cq:lastModified, or jcr:created Date with the last successful Grabbit sync date.
+Nodes without any of previously mentioned date properties will always be synced even with deltaContent on.
+Most common throughput bottlenecks are usually handled by delta sync for cases such as large DAM trees; but if your case warrants a more fine tuned use of delta sync, you may consider adding mix:lastModified to nodes not usually considered for exclusion, such as extremely large unstructured trees.

 Under "path configurations"